RedisLabs/redislabs-docs/content/ri/using-redisinsight/add-instance.md

     ![instance_overview_page](/images/ri/add-db-menu-screen.png)

-1. Enter the host, port and password (if any) of your database.
+1. Enter the host, port and username (if your database is ACL enabled), password (if any) of your database.
 1. Select **Use TLS**.

     ![instance_overview_page](/images/ri/add-db-tls-screen.png)